JKLA13/redux-practice/README.md

 # Redux-Practice

-This project was a code along for practice in learning Redux using React.
+This project was a code along for practice in learning Redux using React, 3rd party API fetch, and Redux-Thunk.

 ## Available Scripts